Skip to Navigation

 Eat

-Oman offers cuisine to suit all tastes – the international hotels, between them, offer meals of just about any kind, which can simplify family holidays with fussy eaters.
+Oman offers cuisine to suit all tastes – the international hotels, between them, offer meals of just about any kind, which can simplify matters with fussy eaters.
 Chicken, fish and mutton are regularly used in local dishes, together with spices and marinades.
 Make sure to sample some delicious Omani dates.

 Oman's tapwater is safe for drinking.